 Sucre was the original capital of Bolivia and remains one of my most cherished cities among the ones I’ve visited around the world.
 It’s not a city I was very familiar with before departing in the Spring of 2015, but one I was determined to share with everyone I met after visiting.

-I had the chance to visit Sucre while travelling for three months through much of Bolivia and Peru.
-Among the few things on my back was my camera which I had brought hoping to rekindle my long-dormant documentary video skills.
-Before leaving on the trip, I had calculated that it had been over seven years since I had produced a video on my own.
-During that time, I had worked tirelessly in various post-production facilities and worked only with other people's footage.
+I had the chance to visit Sucre while traveling for three months through much of Bolivia and Peru.
+With what I had packed was my camera which I had brought hoping to rekindle my long-dormant documentary video skills.
+For years, I had worked tirelessly in various post-production facilities and worked only with other people’s footage.
+And before leaving on the trip, I had calculated that it had been over seven years since I had produced a video on my own.

-In South America, I was determined to find and tell a story.
+In South America, I was determined to make something with my camera.

 Many travelers brag about packing lite.
-They get along with the bare minimum just to fluant the fact.
-I only did it because of money, safety, and comfort.
-I didn't want to pay baggage fees while on the road, I didn't want to check any of my bags under any circumstances, and I definitely didn't want to be traveling with sore shoulders from heavy bags.
+They get along with the bare minimum just to flaunt the fact.
+For me, I only did it because of money, safety, and comfort; I didn’t want to pay baggage fees while on the road, I didn’t want to check any of my bags under any circumstances, and I definitely didn’t want to be traveling with sore shoulders from heavy bags.